-- 1. Water use shall be restricted to 0.25 acre feet per year per dwelling.
+1. Water use shall be restricted to 0.25 acre feet per year per home.
 A water meter shall be installed for each residence.
 Annual water meter readings shall be submitted to the Land Use Administrator by January 1st of each year.
-Revised water restrictive covenants shall be recorded in the County Clerk's Office (As per Article III, § 10.2.2 and Ordinance 2002-13). - 2.
-The Applicant shall obtain a development permit from the Building and Development Services Department for the second dwelling unit (As per Article II, § 2). - 3.
-The Applicant shall provide a liquid waste permit from the New Mexico Environment Department with Development Permit Application (As per Article III, § 2.42.a (iv). - 4.
-The placement of additional dwelling units on the property shall be prohibited (As per Article III, § 10) - 5.
-The Applicant shall comply with all Fire Prevention Division requirements (As per the 1997 Uniform Fire Code and 1997 Life Safety Code).
+Water restrictions shall be recorded in the County Clerk's Office.
+(As per Article III, § 10.2.2 and Ordinance 2002-13).

+- 2. The Applicant must amend the development permit from the Building and Development Services Department for the second dwelling unit (As per Article II, § 2.1) - 3.
+The Applicant shall provide an updated liquid waste permit from the New Mexico Environment Department with the Amended Development Permit Application (As per Article III, § 2.4.1a.1(a) (iv). - 4.
+The placement of additional dwelling units or division of land is prohibited on the property (As per Article III, § 10). - 5.
+The Applicant shall comply with all Fire Prevention Division requirements (As per 1997 Fire Code and 1997 NFPA Life Safety Code). - 6.
+No more than two electric meters shall be allowed on the property (As per Article III, § 10).